stephenmm/vim-mercenary/README.markdown

 Here are some screenshots showing off some the mercenary's dirty work:

 `:HGblame` will annotate the current file with the blame.
+[Every Line of Code is Always Documented](http://mislav.uniqpath.com/2014/02/hidden-documentation/)

 ![:HGblame](http://i.imgur.com/O7WUC.png)